 The majority of those pathogens listed as priorities by the WHO are ESKAPE pathogens, a group of opportunistic pathogens consisting of Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacter species.
 These bacteria represent a global threat from a clinical point of view since they exhibit multidrug resistance and virulence.
 In particular, P. aeruginosa is a ubiquitous Gram-negative bacterium causing several infections, including respiratory infections, that are becoming more difficult to treat because of increasing antibiotic resistance7.

-Despite the health emergency, only 12 new antibacterials have been approved worldwide since 2017, and 43 are still in clinical development3-8.
+Despite the health emergency, less than 20 new antibacterials have been approved worldwide since 20173-8.

-AUROBAC’s strategy is to develop and market the next generation of innovative medicines combined with rapid, precision diagnostics to address unmet medical needs in the infectious diseases field and win the fight against antimicrobial resistance.
+AUROBAC’s strategy is to develop and market the next generation of innovative medicines combined with rapid, precision diagnostics to address high unmet medical needs associated to infections in acute hospital settings, amidst the growing antimicrobial resistance (AMR) epidemic.

 Sources